Comparing Katapult (KPLT) & Its Competitors

 |$146.45 million

-This is a breakdown of recent ratings for Katapult and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Katapult and its competitors, as reported by MarketBeat.com.

 |Sell Ratings